Gelfand-Naimark Theorems for Ordered *-Algebras: Representation of Ordered -Algebras *-Algebras

+Application of Theorem~\ref{theorem:orderedvs} to the above Corollary~\ref{corollary:asfunctions} immediately yields the following generalization of the commutative Gelfand--Naimark theorem:

-The two Theorems \ref{theorem:asoperators} and \ref{theorem:asfunctions} hopefully allow to develop a theory of $^*$\=/algebras of (possibly unbounded) operators in a representation-independent way.
-While the assumption of being countably dominated might be replaced by others, e.g.\ the existence of a well-behaved locally convex topology, the property of being radical is necessary for a commutative ordered $^*$\=/algebra to have a faithful representation as functions, see Proposition~\ref{proposition:functionsradical}.
+\begin{theorem} Let $\mathcal{A}$ be a $\sigma$\=/bounded radical commutative ordered $^*$\=/algebra, then $\mathcal{A}$ has a faithful representation as functions if and only if $\mathcal{A}$ is closed. \end{theorem} Like before, this implies that, heuristically, every closed radical commutative ordered $^*$\=/algebra ``behaves essentially like a $^*$\=/algebra of functions'': \begin{corollary} Let $\mathcal{A}$ be a closed radical commutative ordered $^*$\=/algebra and $(a_n)_{n\in \NN}$ any sequence in $\mathcal{A}$.
+Then the unital $^*$\=/subalgebra of $\mathcal{A}$ that is generated by $\set{a_n}{n \in \NN}$ has a faithful representation as functions. \end{corollary} \begin{proof} By Lemma~\ref{lemma:countablydominatedautomatic}, the unital $^*$\=/subalgebra of $\mathcal{A}$ that is generated by $\set{a_n}{n \in \NN}$ is $\sigma$-bounded, so Theorem~\ref{theorem:asfunctions} applies. \end{proof} The two Theorems \ref{theorem:asoperators} and \ref{theorem:asfunctions} allow to develop a theory of $^*$\=/algebras of (possibly unbounded) operators in a representation-independent way.
+While the assumption of being $\sigma$\=/bounded might be replaced by others, e.g.\ the existence of a well-behaved locally convex topology, the property of being radical is necessary for a commutative ordered $^*$\=/algebra to have a faithful representation as functions, see Proposition~\ref{proposition:functionsradical}.